yujuem/12740project.github.io/README.md

 **Sensor Characteristic - Dynamic Behavior:**

-- Frequency Response: It is the measure of output signal of a control system with respect to the changes due to the movement.
+- Frequency Response: It is the measure of the output signal of a control system with respect to the changes due to the movement.
 The response is used to measure the dynamic response of a system.
 (Fraden 2010)
-- Phase Shift : Phase Shift should be low enough to have a stable voltage response.
-If the phase shift is too high, it reduces the phase marginal value of system and can result in unstable system response.
+- Phase Shift: Phase Shift should be low enough to have a stable voltage response.
+If the phase shift is too high, it reduces the phase marginal value of the system and can result in unstable system response.
 (Fraden 2010)
-- Resonant frequency: It is the frequency at which sensors output signal increases considerably.
-The signals which behave linearly, first order systems do not resonate.
+- Resonant frequency: It is the frequency at which the sensors' output signal increases considerably.
+The signals which behave linearly, first-order systems do not resonate.
 (Fraden 2010).
 For the project, Resonant frequency differs with respect to the types of sensors.

 ### 2.2 Sensors used